Charlie Taylor (footballer, born 1993): Early career

-Born in York, North Yorkshire, Taylor attended Tadcaster Grammar School and played in the junior teams at Leeds United before signing as a scholar with the club upon leaving school in the summer of 2010.
+Born in York, Taylor attended Tadcaster Grammar School and played in the junior teams at Leeds United before signing as a scholar with the club upon leaving school in the summer of 2010.
 During his first year in the youth team, Taylor was a regular for the under-18s, and in the second half of the 2010–11 season established himself in the reserve team, featuring in nine matches.
 While playing for the under-18s against Newcastle United he scored a goal which would be awarded the LFE's 2010–11 Academy & Youth Alliance Goal of the Season in April 2011, with LFE chief executive Alan Sykes describing it as an "incredible strike".

 He capped his first year as a scholar by turning professional after signing a three-year contract at the club in May 2011.
 The length of the contract reflected the club's value of the player with fellow youngsters Alex Cairns and twins Lewis and Nathan Turner earning only one-year deals initially.

 Senior debut and loan moves

 At 17 years of age, Taylor made his first-team debut for Leeds as a second half substitute against local rivals Bradford City in the League Cup on 9 August 2011.
-He made his Championship debut for Leeds at left back on 10 September against Crystal Palace, replacing the suspended Aidy White.
+He made his Championship debut for Leeds at left-back on 10 September against Crystal Palace, replacing the suspended Aidy White.
 He gained an assist for Ross McCormack's goal who scored the opener of the match in Leeds' 3–2 victory.
 Despite a promising debut, Taylor was dropped for the following match against Bristol City with White coming back into the team.
 Taylor was named as an unused substitute in the 3–0 loss against rivals Manchester United in the League Cup on 20 September 2011.
 His appearances in the senior team would lead Taylor to being called up to the England under-19 squad the following month for the Limoges Tournament.

-Taylor joined League Two outfit Bradford City on an initial one-month loan on 1 January 2012 in order to gain further first-team experience.
+Taylor joined League Two outfit Bradford City on an initial one-month loan on 1 January 2012 to gain further first-team experience.
 Bradford decided against extending the loan after it expired, having made four appearances.

 Taylor joined hometown club York City, who were newly promoted to League Two, on an initial one-month loan on 30 August 2012.
 He made his debut two days later in a 3–1 home victory over Oxford United.
 Despite being second to Jamal Fyfield in the left-back pecking order, the loan was extended for a second month on 28 September 2012.
 Having made five appearances for York, Taylor returned to Leeds on 26 October 2012, shortly before the expiration of the loan.

 He joined Scottish Premier League club Inverness Caledonian Thistle on loan until the end of the 2012–13 season on 25 January 2013.